 CPUID returns processor identification and feature information in the EAX, EBX, ECX, and EDX registers.
-The instruction's output is dependent on the contents of the EAX register upon execution.
+The instruction's output is dependent on the contents of the EAX register upon execution (in some cases, ECX as well).
 For example, the following pseudocode loads EAX with 00H and causes CPUID to return a Maximum Return Value and the Vendor Identification String in the appropriate registers: